webplatform/docs/tutorials/canvas_notearsgame/index.md

    handleCollisions();
  }

-Finally, to make the interaction realistic, we'll add the explode() methods to the player and the enemies to remove the players and enemies that have been hit, and to display an explosion graphic.
+Finally, to make the interaction realistic, we'll add the explode() methods to the player and the enemies to remove those that have been hit, and to display an explosion graphic.

  function Enemy(I) {